Examples of Economics

 It says that at a certain point, employing an additional factor of production causes a relatively smaller increase in output.

-Example of Economics – John a soybean farmer decides to apply the law of diminishing marginal returns to measure the number of fertilizers to be applied on its farm.
+Example of Economics – John a soybean farmer decides to apply the law of diminishing returns to measure the number of fertilizers to be applied on its farm.
 He finds usage of fertilizers will definitely inflate the production up to a certain limit after which the productivity begins to fall because extensive use of fertilizers makes the crop poisonous.

 John makes an economic analysis and tables down the following result: